QIICR/QIN-PROSTATE-Repeatability-Radiomics/README.md

-# Repeatabilty of Multiparametric Prostate MRI Radiomics Features
+# Repeatability of Multiparametric Prostate MRI Radiomics Features

-This repository contains data and code accompanying our publication(s) on "Repeatabilty of Multiparametric Prostate MRI Radiomics Features"
+This repository contains data and code accompanying our publication(s) on "Repeatability of Multiparametric Prostate MRI Radiomics Features"

 [TBA links to paper(s)]

 ## Data

-### Exctracted Features
+### Extracted Features

 The _EvalData_ folder contains all extracted features we used in the study.